gofullthrottle/intelligent-server-management/README.md

 - The script runs all tests in parallel, which is efficient but can be very demanding on your system.
 Monitor system performance and adjust if necessary.
 - Review the output files for each disk to check for any errors or failed tests.

+## Burn-in Test Efficiency
+To ensure our script for the burn-in tests runs as efficiently as possible, it's crucial to tailor the sleep durations to the actual time reported by the SMART tests.
+This precision allows our script to wait just the right amount of time before proceeding, optimizing our use of resources and time.

+To determine the actual time SMART tests will take, you can use the smartctl command to initiate a test and then query the drive for its estimated completion time.
+Let's create a script which does all of this automatically.